tarsil/saffier/docs/fields.md

 ## Available fields

-Saffier is built on the top of **pydantic** and inspired by `typesystem`.
-This means, for example, that migrating from the Encode ORM is almost direct as it was made sure the same patterns, names, and internal validation remained the same, intentionally.
+Saffier follows a Python-native field and validation layer inspired by `typesystem`.
+This means, for example, that migrating from Encode ORM is almost direct because core patterns, names, and validation semantics remain intentionally familiar.

 To make the interface even more familiar, the field names end with a `Field` at the end.